juzoff/Querying-an-RDBMS-database-using-SQLite-Studio/README.md

 # SQLite Database Project

-This project involves creating and querying an SQLite database using SQLite Studio.
-The database, named **"sample"**, includes a table called **"test_data"** with various product information.
-The assignment covers the following tasks:
+This project involved creating and querying an SQLite database using SQLite Studio.
+The database, named **"sample"**, included a table called **"test_data"** with various product information.
+The assignment covered the following tasks:

 1. **Database Creation**:
    - Create an SQLite database named **"sample"**.